Abdominal Examination Preparation and Methods

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-A well-conducted examination of the abdomen can reveal a great deal of information but, if it is poorly performed, it can reveal nothing and lose the patient's confidence if it causes pain.
+A well-conducted abdominal examination can reveal a great deal of information but, if it is poorly performed, it can reveal nothing and lose the patient's confidence if it causes pain.
 Everyone develops a personal technique with time and adjusts it according to circumstances.
 Emphasis will be different if the problem is an acute abdomen or an abdominal mass.
 Not all of what is described below needs to be performed in full every time but knowledge of the full routine is important so that all parts may be brought in as required.

 - The patient should be adequately undressed (from xiphisternum to pubis) and lying comfortably with the head a little elevated and well supported (one pillow).
 The arms should be placed alongside the body.
 This relaxes the abdominal muscles.

-- A warm room, comfortable patient and a calm and reassuring approach from the doctor will create the necessary relaxation.
+- A warm room, a comfortable patient and a calm and reassuring approach from the doctor will create the necessary relaxation.
 If the patient is tense, very little information can be gained and if you hurt the patient there will be tension and loss of confidence.